 In some other cases, the validity of the whole contract was challenged, as it would have allegedly constituted an agreement that was outside the scope of lawful atypical insurance contracts, thus being unenforceable under Italian law.

 The Joint Divisions of the Supreme Court were therefore requested to issue a decision on the topic.
 The judgment was rendered in September 2018 and, while it rejected the alleged grounds of invalidity reported above, it substantially declared that the validity of claims-made clauses shall be assessed on a case-by-case basis.32

 In particular, the Court confirmed that insurance contracts containing claims-made clauses are not atypical, especially taking into consideration that recent laws expressly govern them.
 Moreover, such clauses cannot be considered vexatious, as they merely define the object of the contract and do not limit the liability of the insurance company.
 Accordingly, the potential invalidity of such clauses cannot generally be upheld and must be assessed depending on additional and specific elements, including the way they are formulated.

-Finally, another topic worth mentioning is that of legal costs.
-In particular, insurance companies are usually joined in the proceedings to indemnify the insured, and the issue of the awarding and attribution of legal costs is usually debated.
-The Supreme Court, in a decision of 4 May 2018, held that the indemnification should cover not only the legal costs that the losing party pays to the counterparty, but also the costs related to the legal assistance provided to the losing party, even if these exceed the agreed cap (within the limit of one-quarter of it, as provided under Article 1917 ICC).
+Finally, legal costs are another topic of note.
+In particular, insurance companies are usually joined in the proceedings to indemnify the insured and the issue of the awarding and attribution of legal costs is usually debated.
+The Supreme Court, in a decision of 4 May 2018,34 held that the indemnification should cover not only the legal costs that the losing party pays to the counterparty, but also the costs related to the legal assistance provided to the losing party, even if these exceed the agreed cap (by an amount within the limit of one-quarter of the cap, as provided under Article 1917 of the ICC).